Guilherme-Arruda/QR-Code-Generator/README.md

 # QR Code Generator

 QR Code Generator built with Python and CustomTkinter for GUI. <br>
-You can convert any text entry into a QR code.
 The generated QR code can be saved on the local machine as a PNG file.

 ## Screenshots